shivam02207-eng/shivam02207-eng/README.md

 🎓 B.Tech CSE (Core) student at KR Mangalam University

 💻 I’m passionate about Web Development and building real-world projects using technologies like Flask, HTML, CSS, and JavaScript.
-🚀 I enjoy creating practical applications that solve everyday problems and improve user experience.
+   I enjoy creating practical applications that solve everyday problems and improve user experience.

-📌 Projects I’ve worked on:

-🖥️ Desktop Assistant (1st Year Project)
-🔍 Lost and Found Items System (2nd Year Project)
-🌐 Multiple Web Development Experiments using Flask

-📜 Certifications:

-Microsoft Azure Fundamentals (AZ-900)

-🎯 Currently Learning:

-Advanced Flask Development
-Database Management (SQL)
-Full Stack Web Development

-💡 Goals:

-To become a skilled Full Stack Developer
-To contribute to open-source projects
-To build impactful and scalable applications